ekhand/stockr-user-data/README.txt

   }
 });

-Returns the posted user object.
+Returns a response containing the posted user object.
 500 error if username is already taken.

 --------PUT---------